 The CRL scan will let the doctor learn about the early developmental stages of your baby.
 Some of them include:

-- Tracking heart rate: The heart rate of an embryo from 6-6.2 weeks is around 100bpm or beats per minute, while it increases to 120 bpm between 6.3 and 7 weeks (3).
+- Tracking heart rate: The embryonic heart rate from 6-6.2 weeks is around 100bpm or beats per minute, while it increases to 120-160bpm between 6.3 and 7 weeks (3).
 Your doctor will keep track of this through the crown-rump length and gestation age to determine how healthy your baby is.

 - Identifying complications: The scan helps detect complexities that may arise during the early stages of pregnancy.
-For instance, if CRL is less than 5mm, the risk of pregnancy loss is around 8%.
-If the CRL is between 6 and 10mm, the risk is 3-4%.
-And if the CRL is greater than 10mm, the loss would be less than 1% (4).
+For instance, if MSD (mean gestational sac diameter) – CRL = less than 5mm, the risk of pregnancy loss is around 8%.
+If the difference between MSD and CRL is between 6 and 10mm, the risk is 3-4%.
+And if it is greater than 10mm, the loss would be less than 1% (4).
 Identifying these signs in time will help you avoid additional complications.

-- Monitoring fetal growth: As the CRL measures the development of a baby, any delay in the fetal growth measurement could be a sign of impending loss (5).
+- Monitoring fetal growth: As the CRL measures the fetal development, any delay or discrepancy in the fetal growth could be a sign of impending loss (5).
 That is why doctors keep monitoring the length and mass throughout the pregnancy.

-- Recognizing abnormalities: Comparing CRL and mean sac diameter helps to detect growth retardation of the fetus.
-Hence, the ultrasonographic screening during the first trimester also helps the doctor figure out if there are any chromosomal anomalies and risks such as Patau syndrome, Down syndrome, and Edwards syndrome (6).
+- Recognizing abnormalities: Comparing CRL and mean sac diameter helps to detect fetal size and growth retardation.
+Hence, the ultrasonographic screening during the first trimester also helps the doctor figure out if there are any chromosomal anomalies and risks such as Patau syndromeiXChromosomal condition causing severe physical and intellectual disabilities , Down syndromeiXGenetic condition resulting in distinctive physical and intellectual limitations , and Edwards syndromeiXSevere chromosomal condition affecting fetal growth and causing developmental delays (6).

 After the first trimester, CRL might not be an accurate measurement because the baby grows in size and becomes active.
-And so, some other obstetric ultrasound scans are used to keep a watch on aspects such as femur length, abdominal circumference, and fetal biparietal diameter (7).
+And so, some other obstetric ultrasound sonography scans are used to keep a watch on aspects of fetal weight and fetal anatomy such as femur length, abdominal circumference, and fetal biparietal diameteriXDistance between bones forming the top and sides of the skull, used to estimate the size of the fetus (7).